yatsukha/force-directed-graph/README.md

 ## Examples

-In GIFs below the algorithm was purposefully slowed down so the changes can be displayed.
+In GIFs below the algorithm was purposefully slowed down so the changes can be observed.

 Responding to addition of vertices and connections: